What You Need To Know About News Writing

 The basics outlined above apply directly to all stories but, most obviously, to your classic news story.
 That said all stories have ledes and nutgrafs, no matter what they’re about or where you find them.
 These elements are applied differently, and often more subtly, in long-form journalism and feature stories, but they’re still there.
 All (good) stories have ledes and nutgraf.

-I’ve said elsewhere on this site that the best way to become a better writer is to read more.
-I’ve gotten this piece of advice and I know others who’ve given it.
 One of the best ways to see how the basic elements of news writing can be applied to wildly different stories is to read, back to back, three very different pieces.
-For this exercise, I suggest reading the lead story in any major paper.
+For good exercise, try reading the lead story in any major paper.

 The front page of a paper (online and in print) offers the biggest news stories of the day and there you’ll find straight, hard news.
 It might be local, it might be international.
 Then hit the features section of the paper.
 Check out The Arts section of the Times or, say, the Washington Post’s Arts & Living section, and read a review, then another trend story.